Petrux25/ansible-test/README.md

 *vcenter_action* (String) | "add_CA" / "replace_certificate" | Action to perform: "add_CA" to add CA root certificate, "replace_certificate" to replace the Machine SSL certificate

+Note: All file paths must be absolute and accessible by the Ansible controller.
+Certificate files must be in CER or PEM format or (base64-encoded).

 ## Results from execution

 After the execution, the playbook will log a return code for each node to identify the result.
 Use this as a reference.